 Microsoft Edge is ditching master passwords in favor of a more secure way to access the password manager.

-Microsoft Edge password manager has removed support for master passwords on Windows in an update that brought the browser to version 145 (via TechRadar).
+Microsoft Edge password manager has removed support for master passwords on Windows in an update (via TechRadar).
 The Chromium-based browser will leave users with a couple of secure options that offer more protection, like passkeys through Windows Hello.

 Windows Hello is simply Microsoft’s device-oriented 2FA system for Windows devices.
 The Edge browser now defaults to verifying the user’s identity with the built-in authentication, and won’t allow users to simply enter a password string of numbers, symbols, and letters.